 Effects on health

-Sulphur dioxide can cause respiratory problems, such as bronchitis, and it can irritate your nose, throat and lungs.
+Sulphur dioxide can cause respiratory problems such as bronchitis, and can irritate your nose, throat and lungs.
 It may cause coughing, wheezing, phlegm and asthma attacks.
 The effects are worse when you are exercising.
-Sulphur dioxide has also been linked to cardiovascular disease.
+Sulphur dioxide has been linked to cardiovascular disease.

 Groups most sensitive to sulphur dioxide

 |adults with lung disease|